Fresh Herb Usage Guide: Master Flavors Like a Pro Cook

 1. Can I freeze fresh herbs?

-2. Why does my parsley taste like soap?
+2. Why does my cilantro taste like soap?

 3. How do I mince small herbs like thyme?